mobizt/FirebaseClient/README.md

 - `GSMNetwork`

-The `GSMNetwork` class can be used only with [TinyGSMClient](https://github.com/vshymanskyy/TinyGSM) library.
+The `GSMNetwork` class can be used only with [TinyGSM](https://github.com/vshymanskyy/TinyGSM) library.

-As TinyGSMClient library requirement, one of GSM module macro should be defined in the sketch.
+As [TinyGSM](https://github.com/vshymanskyy/TinyGSM) library requirement, one of GSM module macro should be defined in the sketch.

 For example, for SIM7600 module, the macro `TINY_GSM_MODEM_SIM7600` should be defined.